 Empowering Youth with Disabilities to Achieve Independence

-Disabled Resource Services (DRS) is pleased to announce the addition of Youth Transitions to its “Access to Independence” program.
-Youth Transitions is designed to empower youth with disabilities, ages 14 – 28, as they navigate the transition from adolescence to adulthood.
+Disabled Resource Services (DRS) offers Youth Transitions services via its “Access to Independence” program.
+Youth Transitions is designed to empower youth with disabilities, from birth to age 30, as they navigate the transition from adolescence to adulthood.
+This program includes:

 - Information and Referral – providing community resource and referral to access various community services.

 - Americans with Disabilities Act (ADA) Education/Self Advocacy – many youth in the community may not be informed on this Federal legislation and how it may impact a student’s transition to higher education or employment.
 DRS provides ADA workshops for parents and youth.

 - Independent Living Skills – are individually designed to improve or maintain the ability of the youth to live as independently as possible in the community.
 These skills can include learning bus routes, time management, budgeting skills, etc.